 You May Need: How to Delete All Emails on Mac

 If you cannot see the mailbox list on your sidebar, then click on the main menu of the window.
 Under the main menu, choose the “view” option.
-From the drop-down menu, select the “show mailbox list.”
-It will bring the list on your screen.
+From the drop-down menu, select “show mailbox list.”
+It will bring the list to your screen.
 Now continue with the following steps:

 - After choosing the mailbox that you want to rebuild, go to the “mailbox” menu on the top menu bar.